Audio books, newspapers and magazines are available to listen to on CD, cassette tape, and in digital formats like MP3.

 - 'Audio book' is a general term for books that you listen to, usually narrated by a real person.
 Audio books are sometimes also called talking books (written with lower case t and b) or spoken word books.

-- Talking Books (with a capital T and B) is the name of an RNIB service that provides audio books in DAISY format.
+- Talking Books (with a capital T and B) is the name of an RNIB service that provides audio books on DAISY CD or USB stick, or as a digital download.
 We call this a Talking Book.

 - Downloadable audio books are electronic versions of an audio books that can be read on a phone, computer or MP3 player.